andrewssobral/lrslibrary/README.md

 ----------
 *Low-Rank and Sparse* tools for Background Modeling and Subtraction in Videos.

-The *LRSLibrary* provides a collection of **low-rank and sparse decomposition** algorithms in MATLAB designed for motion segmentation in videos (but it can be also used for other computer vision problems, please see this [page](http://perception.csl.illinois.edu/matrix-rank/applications.html)).
+The *LRSLibrary* provides a collection of **low-rank and sparse decomposition** algorithms in MATLAB.
+The library was designed for motion segmentation in videos, but it can be also used or adapted for other computer vision problems, please see this [page](http://perception.csl.illinois.edu/matrix-rank/applications.html).
 Currently the LRSLibrary contains a total of **64** *matrix-based* and *tensor-based* algorithms.
 The LRSLibrary was tested successfully in MATLAB R2013b both x86 and x64 versions.

 <p align="center"><img src="https://sites.google.com/site/andrewssobral/lrs_results2.png" /></p>